 (6) In subregulation (3), a reference to supplying gas at a particular gas quality specification is a reference to supplying the gas at the worst possible gas composition for the operator of the pipeline in relation to the section of the pipeline and the gas quality specification.

-18. Working out the relevant effect on a pipeline’s operations and maintenance
+18. Working out relevant effect on pipeline’s operations and maintenance

 (1) For the purposes of section 7(3) of the Act, in working out the relevant effect on the operations and maintenance of a pipeline attributable to gas the subject of a, or a proposed, pipeline impact agreement flowing into the pipeline, the following apply —